TheHarmacist97/Shader-Notes/Structure/Pragma Directives.md

 >[!example]- Miscellaneous Pragma Directives
 >- `#pragma target _name_` - which shader target to compile to.
 See _Shader targets_ below for details.
 >- `#pragma only_renderers _space separated names_` - compile shader only for given renderers.
 By default shaders are compiled for all renderers.
 See _Renderers_ below for details.
 >- `#pragma exclude_renderers _space separated names_` - do not compile shader for given renderers.
-By default shaders are compiled for all renderers.
-See _Renderers_ below for details.- `#pragma multi_compile …`_ - for working with [multiple shader variants](https://dev.rbcafe.com/unity/unity-5.3.3/en/Manual/SL-MultipleProgramVariants.html).
+By default shaders are compiled for all renderers. `#pragma multi_compile …`_ - for working with [multiple shader variants](https://dev.rbcafe.com/unity/unity-5.3.3/en/Manual/SL-MultipleProgramVariants.html).
 >- `#pragma enable_d3d11_debug_symbols` - generate debug information for shaders compiled for DirectX 11, this will allow you to debug shaders via Visual Studio 2012 (or higher) Graphics debugger.